willofcode/AssemblyLang/README.md

 # AssemblyAndMips
-CSc 210 coursework
+## CSc 210 coursework

-This repository contains all coursework implementation of data structures and algorithm in ASM via MARS MIPS Simulator
+This repository contains all coursework implementation of data structures and algorithms in ASM via MARS MIPS Simulator